RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/deploy-database-web.md

 systemctl status mongod
 ```

-Please verify whether *mongod* service is up and running as shown in the figure below
+Please verify whether *mongod* service is up and running as shown in the figure below.
+If you try and do this too quickly, MongoDB might not have started yet, and you may have to wait a few minutes.

  <br/>